ControlCplusControlV/Foundry-Yulp/README.md

 The deployed address is then used to initialize the ISimpleStore interface.
 Once the interface has been initialized, your Yul+ contract can be used within Foundry like any other Solidity contract.

-To test any Yul+ contract deployed with YulpDeployer, simply run `forge test --ffi`.
-You can use this command with any additional flags.
-For example: `forge test --ffi -f <url> -vvvv`.
+To test any Yul+ contract deployed with YulpDeployer, simply run `forge test`.
+Since `ffi` is set to `true` in the `foundry.toml` file, you can run `forge test` without needing to pass in the `--ffi` flag.
+You can also use additional flags as you would with any other Foundry project.
+For example: `forge test -f <url> -vvvv`.

 ```js